garima-mahato/END2/Session7-SecondHands-on/Assignment2/Readme.md

 1) The data was divided into 2 portions:

-> 1) type = 'singleAnswer' : for this portionquestion column was taken and answer was taken from annotations column
+> 1) type = 'singleAnswer' : for this portion question column was taken and answer was taken from annotations column

 ```
 	question						answer